Filing for an uncontested divorce in Georgia can save you THOUSANDS of dollars on your divorce.

 If you are representing yourself and not hiring an uncontested divorce lawyer, you want to make sure that you follow the steps correctly so you don’t mess anything up.

-(Filing for an uncontested divorce is easy – you can do it yourself and save yourself thousands in divorce lawyer fees.)
+(Filing for an uncontested divorce in Georgia is easy – you can do it yourself and save yourself thousands in divorce lawyer fees.)

 When you file for uncontested divorce in Georgia, the party who starts the divorce action fills out the forms, files them with the county clerk, pays a filing fee, and has them served on the other party.